Prisoners of the Real: Chapter 18

-The other-directed person is often a rational manager who believes that all associates are essentially customers, and all objects of either conciliation or manipulation.
-Jung describes this person as an extrovert psychological type of either the thinking or feeling rational variety.
-Such a leader is object-oriented and dedicated to given facts, never expecting to find absolute factors in his own inner life; the only ones he knows are outside himself.
-His guide is external necessity.
+The other-directed person is also often a model rational manager, someone who believes that everyone is a customer, and all of them objects of either conciliation or manipulation.
+Jung described this kind of person as an extrovert psychological type of either the thinking or feeling rational variety.
+As leaders they are object-oriented and dedicated to "given facts" and the status quo, never expecting to find absolute factors in their own inner lives.
+Everything they know is outside themselves, their guide is external necessity.

 A significant example is the behaviorist hypothesis that the only elementary function of the central nervous system is reflex.
 To verify this, only experiments that registered responses to "change" were conducted.
 According to ethologist Konrad Lorenz, these experiments were executed in a way "that precluded their revealing that the central nervous system can do more than react passively to stimuli."
-He concluded that, "The Skinnerian has no right to comment on innate behavior or on aggression, because he cuts it from consideration."
+He concluded that "the Skinnerian has no right to comment on innate behavior or on aggression, because he cuts it from consideration."

 "Even religious believers could be converted to it, for if the child is born as a 'tabula rasa,' it is the duty of every believer to see to it that this child and, possibly, all other children, are brought up in what he believes to be the only true religion.
 Thus behavioristic dogma supports every doctrinaire in his conviction."

-Judging from the higher degree of extroversion in developed societies, and the popularity of analysis and certainty, mass indoctrination has been remarkably effective.
-But classification without reflection upon whole systems can be dangerous; this rational approach is easily prey to reductionism.
-It smirks as subjective attempts to gain insights without quantification or operational research, considering the filter of measurement becomes the only accepted standard.
+Judging from the higher degree of extroversion in developed societies, and the popularity of analysis and superficial certainty, mass indoctrination has been remarkably effective.
+But classification without reflection upon whole systems can be dangerous; this approach is easily prey to reductionism.
+It smirks at attempts to increase knowledge without quantification or operational research.
+The filter of measurement becomes the only accepted standard.